-Ekklesia was originally set up to operate ‘virtually’, with its freelance / volunteer staff operating from different locations.
+Ekklesia as a think-tank (2002 – 2024) was originally set up to operate ‘virtually’, with its freelance / volunteer staff operating from different locations.
 From 2014–16 we were able to employ part-time staff and maintain a small office in London.
-We are now working on a voluntary (non-remunerative) and occasionally contract basis.
-We have relocated to Edinburgh, Scotland, but engage with partners in other parts of the British and Irish isles and beyond.
+We then worked on a voluntary (non-remunerative) and occasionally contract basis.
+We relocated to Edinburgh, Scotland, but engaged with partners in other parts of the British and Irish isles and well beyond.

 Director

 Simon Barrow (Scotland) is a writer, commentator, educator and researcher with wide experience in politics, public issues, media, organisational change and religion/beliefs.
-His next book, Against the Religion of Power: Telling a Different Christian Story, will be published in 2023.
-He has recently edited, co-edited and contributed to A Better Nation (Luath Press, 2022), Scotland After the Virus (Luath Press, 2020), Feast or Famine?
+His next book, Against the Religion of Power: Telling a Different Christian Story, will be published shortly along with Britain Needs Change (Biteback, 2024).
+He has edited, co-edited and contributed to A Better Nation (Luath Press, 2022), Scotland After the Virus (Luath Press, 2020), Feast or Famine?
 How the Gospel challenges austerity (DLT, 2018), Scotland the Brave?
 (Luath, 2019) and A Nation Changed?
 (Luath, 2017).
-He is a member of the advisory board for the Centre for Theology and Public Issues at the University of Edinburgh, and for the Religion Advisory Board within the Faculty of Arts and Humanities at Stirling University.
+He has been a member of the advisory board for the Centre for Theology and Public Issues at the University of Edinburgh, and for the Religion Advisory Board within the Faculty of Arts and Humanities at Stirling University.
 Simon co-founded the Accord Coalition.
-In 2022 he became its interim chair, and he is also chair of trustees of the Inclusive Education Trust.
+In 2022 he became its interim chair, and also chair of trustees of the Inclusive Education Trust.
 He is an elected member of the Ethics Council of the National Union of Journalists.
 He was previously assistant general secretary of Churches Together in Britain and Ireland, and executive secretary of the former Churches’ Commission on Mission.
 His columns can be found here (and archived ones here).
 Twitter: @simonbarrow

 Contributing Editor